-Such omitted-variable bias could lead to at least three alternative explanations of the findings.
-First, an enforcement action could lead to lower demand for credit by firms from the punished bank and this might be especially true during the crisis.
+Such omitted-variable bias could lead to two alternative explanations of the findings.
+First, from a supply-side viewpoint, enforcement actions are not exogenous to the business model of banks.
+The types of enforcement actions especially considered in our paper are a treatment for important safety and soundness problems incurred by banks in the pre-treatment period.
+Post-treatment, the punished banks ought to move to a more prudent risk equilibrium, thus restructuring their lending and their loan shares.
+The changes in the business model of banks pre- and post-enforcement, including associated changes in corporate governance, need to be accounted for to be able to attribute the effect of enforcement actions on loan shares to reputation.
+Similarly, our results might be due to heightened supervisory scrutiny, which limits the ability of punished banks to continue their lending operations as in the pre-enforcement period.
+Second, from a demand-side viewpoint, an enforcement action could lead to lower demand for credit by firms from the punished bank and this might be especially true during the crisis.
 If demand drops, the lead arranger might decide to hold a larger share of the loan to either show confidence in the firm or simply because the drop in demand from other firms freed resources.
 Obviously, this has less to do with the lead bank's reputation within the syndicate.
-Second, if the less risky firms decide to leave the punished banks after the enforcement action, the punished bank will be left with the riskier firms, for which it holds a higher loan share irrespective of the action.
-Third, from a supply-side viewpoint, the lead bank will probably change its business model following an important enforcement action.
-Of course, this will probably be a change toward more prudent behavior that would usually imply taking less risk and thus less share of the syndicate.
-However, other unobserved strategies might be at work, so that the changes in the business model of banks pre and post enforcement need to be accounted for.
+Similarly, if the less risky firms decide to leave the punished banks after the enforcement action, the punished bank will be left with the riskier firms, for which it holds a higher loan share irrespective of the action.